annegautham/annegautham.github.io/src/content/blog/bat-vibration.md

   - vibration
   - finite-element-method
   - northwestern
-description: My ME363 (Mechanical Vibrations) final project!
+description: My ME363 (Vibrations) final project!
 Vibrational analysis of baseball bats.
 ---

 Have you ever wondered why a baseball bat stings your hands when you mishit a ball — or why some hits feel effortlessly powerful?
 Behind those sensations lie the hidden vibrations of the bat, shaped by its geometry, material, and how you grip it.
 This article is a recap of my final project for my ME363 (Mechanical Vibrations) class at Northwestern.
+My partners were Tianhao Zhang and Thomas Hoang.

 ## Table of Contents